manuelmeister/dm/docs/6-logic/index.md

 At a very general level, the goal of logic is to provide a framework for expressing mathematical statements and for expressing and verifying proofs for such statements.
 A more ambitious, secondary goal can be to provide tools for *automatically* or semi-automatically generating a proof for a given statement.

 A treatment of logic usually begins with a chapter on propositional logic1 [(see Section 6.5)](#_6-5-propositional-logic), followed by a chapter on predicate (or first-order) logic[^2] [(see Section 6.6)](#_6-6-predicate-logic-first-order-logic), which can be seen as an extension of propositional logic.
 There are several other logics which are useful in Computer Science and in mathematics, including temporal logic, modal logic, intuitionistic logic, and logics for reasoning about knowledge and about uncertainty.
-Most if not all relevant logics contain the logical operators from propositional logic, i.e., $,$ $∨$, $¬$ (and the derived operators $→$ and $↔$), as well as the quantifiers ($∀$ and $∃$) from predicate logic.
+Most if not all relevant logics contain the logical operators from propositional logic, i.e., $\land$, $\lor$, $¬$ (and the derived operators $→$ and $↔$), as well as the quantifiers ($∀$ and $∃$) from predicate logic.

 [^1]:German: Aussagenlogik